patrickmaynard/dbal-documentation/en/reference/sharding.rst

 - multi-tenant applications or
 - applications with completly separated datasets (example: weather data).

-Both kind of application will work with both DBAL and ORM.
+Both kinds of application will work with both DBAL and ORM.

 .. note::